59 Electrically-Powered Aircraft

 Safety Issues

 Li-ion batteries can be dangerous if not carefully monitored and protected with temperature, voltage, and current sensors that monitor the condition of each battery cell, such as by using a battery management system.
 Because a typical battery pack to power an aircraft may have tens or hundreds of individual cells, just as many protection sensors and circuits are needed.
-The reported incidents involving Li-ion batteries in aviation have been attributed to faulty cells exceeding their safety limits, often leading to a phenomenon called thermal runaway.
-Thermal runaway is a thermal chain reaction within a battery pack, where exothermic reactions occur in one cell and then spread to neighboring cells, potentially causing a fire or explosion of the entire battery pack.
+The reported incidents involving Li-ion batteries in aviation have been attributed to faulty cells exceeding their safety limits, often leading to thermal runaway.
+Thermal runaway is a chain reaction within a battery pack, where exothermic reactions occur in one cell and then spread to neighboring cells, potentially causing a fire or explosion of the entire battery pack.
 This situation can pose significant risks to an aircraft and its occupants if not being catastrophic.

 Hidden Carbon Footprint